lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`

 We can make this type of plot by using geom point, geom errorbar (the horizontal version), and geom vline.
 In this case, each item on the y axis is an individual model's predictor and on the x axis is the estimate, as odds ratios, and confidence interval from the model.
 Since the so called null line is at 1 for odds ratio values, we need to set the xintercept to 1.
-You may see that for showing many models,
+When you have many more model results to show, you can see how this plot would be able to easily show all the models at once.
+This is important to give a bigger picture view of the findings and it makes it easy to show the magnitude and direction of associations.
+This plot has a few ugly things about it.
+Let's fix it up.

 ---
 ## Plotting estimates and confidence intervals